spinnylights/some_sort_of_game_engine/README.md

 1. Starting from the root directory of the source repo, `cd build`.
 1. `../configure --srcdir=..` should be all you need if you're doing a native build.
+If you'd like to build with debug flags, you can add `CPPFLAGS="-Og -ggdb"` or the like to that; if you're working on a patch and would like to enable warnings, you can add `-Wall -Werror` or the like to `CPPFLAGS` as well.
    If you're cross-compiling, pass the `--host` and `--build` flags as well (e.g. to cross-compile for Windows from Linux, pass `--host=x86_64-w64-mingw32 --build=x86_64-pc-linux-gnu`, provided that you have `mingw` installed).
 You can also set the installation root directory from here (`--prefix`), as well as many other options.
 See `../configure --help` and the [Autoconf manual](https://www.gnu.org/software/autoconf/manual/) for more information.
 1. `make`.
 This will run the build.
+If you'd like to parallelize the build process to speed it up, you can pass `-j#` to `make`, where `#` is the number of jobs you would like to run simultaneously.

 ### Installation